 Hey y’all!
 I’m Cait!
 I’m a Texas girl living in Ft.
 Worth and a pilot’s wife– Ryan flies for a legacy airline.
-My most important role is as a Catholic boymom to Matthew (5.5) and Mason (2.5), and Maddox (due in November), as well as 7 babies in Heaven.
+My most important role is as a Catholic boymom to Matthew (5.5) and Mason (2.5), and Maddox (born at the end of October), as well as 7 babies in Heaven.
 We also have our furry boy, Chewie.
 I’m usually seen with a cup of coffee or glass of wine in one hand and a plane, train, or automobile in the other!

 Growing up in a family that’s been in Texas for over 150 years, I’m as Texan as they come.
 We have a ranch in a very small town in the Hill Country, where I got to know my grandparents in a way few grandchildren get to.
 In fact, they and it were such huge parts of my life that we named our littlest in their honor.
 It’s also where I learned to fish, hunt, and do generally tomboy-ish things.

 As an accidentally crunchy mama, I love cloth diapers and essential oils, but sometimes you just need an Oreo.
 I’m pretty convinced that our best parenting decision was to do baby-led weaning.
 That’s not because of all the great benefits.
 Instead, it’s because it means I don’t have to make all those purees or plan ahead when it comes to leaving the house.
 We cloth diapered Matthew until he potty trained, and are planning to do the same thing with Mason.
 Again, they have some great benefits for the environment, but mostly, they’re adorable and I’m cheap.